quantaosun/openmm.py/README.md

 ```

 ## Analysis

+- For overall MD quality please see the post-analysis folder for instructions.
-You could use the docker image mentioned in the repo, and analyse the results.
+- For protein-ligand interaction analysis, You could use the docker image mentioned in the repo, and analyse the results.
+Or if you just want to analyse the final PDB complex, you could just use Maestro, Free Maestro etc to generate the 2D interaction diagram.

 ## Reference
 1. https://openmm.org/documentation